ECSE321-Fall2018/t09/README.md

 - API names should follow create, get, delete, update naming convension

 ## API Endpoints
-**IMPORTANT**: A JWT authorization token is given in the response header after the user logs into the app. **All** requests that do **not** have the
-Role: GLOBAL will need to provide this authorization token in the headers of the request.
-Example:
-- Header name: Authorization
-- Header value: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJKdWxpYW5UZXN0IiwiZXhwIjoxNTM4OTY0NzkyfQ.z5EqLwlCzonLzosFGBwveOmrgU-  LZ4wEK2LEJpO3WkIXQQszs4l78uQOmkOeu5r1Ae5HQllr1V3wtA05LXxt_A

 ### Login

  URL | Request | Parameter Format | Parameters | Role (ROLE_)